-The diagram in Figure (23) illustrates the building densities surrounding the Amman Citadel archaeological site.
-As previously mentioned, residential buildings occupy the majority of the area.
-The diagram shows that the most densely populated area is the informal settlements, which pose an urban hazard to the surrounding area.
-The commercial area also appears to be dense, located to the south-west of the citadel.
-The high-density areas in close proximity to the archaeological site present limited opportunities for development and improvement of the surrounding area.
-Additionally, the inadequate condition of these buildings poses a challenge to the touristic image of the city.
+The diagram presented in Figure 23 provides an overview of the building densities surrounding the archaeological site.
+As mentioned earlier, residential buildings cover most of the area, with the highest population density observed in informal settlements, which can pose an urban hazard to the archaeological site.
+The densely populated areas adjacent to the touristic site limit its opportunity for development and expansion.
+Building density in the surrounding area typically ranges from 60% to 90%, and the poor condition of these structures presents a challenge to the city's tourist image.